 Transient response of a dual clutch transmission (DCT) powertrain to synchroniser mechanism engagements is investigated using a lumped inertia model of the powertrain.
 Original research integrates lumped inertia powertrain models for the DCT with a detailed synchroniser mechanism model and two separate engine models, comprising of a mean torque model and a harmonic torque model, using torque derived from piston firing.
 Simulations are used to investigate the synchroniser mechanism engagement process in a previously unscrutinised operating environment.
 Simulations are performed using both engine torque models, with the mean torque model demonstrates the highly nonlinear nature of synchroniser mechanism engagement, and the powertrain response to the engagement process.
 Through the introduction of harmonic engine torques, additional excitation is present in the mechanism during engagement, and increased vibration of the synchroniser sleeve results.
 The impact of vibrations is particularly important to the increased wear of indexing chamfer contact surfaces.

-Walker, PD & Zhang, N 2011, 'Parameter study of synchroniser mechanisms applied to Dual Clutch Transmissions', International Journal of Powertrains, vol. 1, no. 2, pp. 198-220.View/Download from: UTS OPUS or Publisher's site
+Walker, PD & Zhang, N 2011, 'Parameter study of synchroniser mechanisms applied to Dual Clutch Transmissions', International Journal of Powertrains, vol. 1, no. 2, pp. 198-220.View/Download from: Publisher's site

 The modelling, simulation and analysis of a synchroniser mechanism as a component of wet Dual Clutch Transmissions (DCT) is presented in this paper.
 Mechanism engagement is demonstrated using rigid body models with a detailed drag torque model, to establish its variation over the process.
 Dimensionless equivalent cone and chamfer torques are used to study the impact of drag torque from a design perspective, and parameter studies performed to verify this method.
 Outcomes suggest the high dependency of speed synchronisation on both cone angle and friction coefficient, while the chamfer torque are highly dependent on chamfer angle, but not friction coefficient.